SR-22 Insurance in Texas: Requirements and Overview

 • $25,000 for property damage per accident

+These figures are commonly referred to as 30/60/25 coverage.
 Drivers may choose higher coverage limits, but the SR-22 certifies compliance with at least these baseline requirements.
+Higher limits do not affect the SR-22 filing itself but may influence overall premium costs.

 Duration of the SR-22 Requirement

-The requirement period typically begins when the SR-22 filing is accepted by the DPS.
-Any lapse in coverage during the monitoring period can result in license suspension and may restart the requirement.
+The requirement period typically begins when the SR-22 filing is accepted by the DPS — not when the violation occurred.
+Any lapse in coverage during the monitoring period can result in license suspension and may reset or extend the obligation.
+Drivers should confirm both the start and end dates of their requirement directly through official DPS channels before making any changes to their insurance.

 Non-Owner SR-22 Situations

 Not all drivers required to file an SR-22 own a vehicle.
-Texas allows non-owner SR-22 filings for eligible drivers who do not have regular access to a car.
+Texas allows non-owner SR-22 filings for eligible drivers who do not have regular access to a car but are still required to demonstrate financial responsibility to the state.

 Cost Considerations